syself/cluster-api-provider-hetzner/README.md

 > [!NOTE]
 > Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and Kubeadm.
 >
-> Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](templates/node-image).
+> Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).
 >
-> If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](docs/topics/node-image through the Kubeadm config.md).
+> If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.

 ---